ConnorDye/MyTalk-Text-Application/README.md

 * The **-N** option tells mytalk not to start the ncurses windowing.
 Used for debugging purposes as it will interact better with gdb
 * When the **server** starts it opens a socket on the given port and listens for connection attempts from a client.
 When a **client** starts, it attempts to open a connection to the server on the given host at the given port.
-* If the connection is established, the client sends a packet containing the user’s username and waits for a response.It will display a message like the following "Waiting for response from hostname."
+* If the connection is established, the client sends a packet containing the user’s username and waits for a response.It will display a message like the following "Waiting for response from *hostname*."
 When the connection is established, the server displays a message of the form: "Mytalk requesst from user@hostname.
 Accept (y/n)?"
 If the answer is anything other than "ok", connection is closed by the server.
 * If the connected succeeds, both server and client switch to a graphical mode where text from the remote machine is displayed in the top half of the screen and local text is displayed in the lower half using the ncurses library
+* Utilizes htonl(3), htons(3), ntohl(3), and ntohs(3) as appropriate
+* utilizes ncurses abstraction I/O library